atishay/atishay.github.io/content/privacy.md

 #### Personal Data

 While using our Service, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you ("Personal Data").
-Personally identifiable information may include, but is not limited to:
+Personally identifiable information may include, but is not limited to cookies and usage data.

-*   Cookies and Usage Data

 #### Usage Data